gsm1011/hadoop.admin/manuscript/chapter2.md

 on a large number of machines is to install over the network.
 In this book, we assume to use the administrator machine as the installation server.
-We will learn steps to configure this server, including the configuration of the following two services: DHCP and FTP.
+We will learn steps to configure this server, including the configuration of the following two services: `DHCP` and `FTP`.

 ### Getting ready

 Before getting started, we assume that the cluster administrator machine has a 64bit Red Hat compatible Linux operating system installed.
 The hostname of the machine is hadoop.admin and an administrative user hdadmin has been created.
-This user should have *sudo* privileges to install software packages, configure system services and so on.
+This user should have `sudo` privileges to install software packages, configure system services and so on.
 We also assume administrative tools such as a command line text editor has been installed on this machine.
 We will use these tools and commands directly